How We Work

 Focus: Ensuring continuity and support.

-Focus: Creating lasting change and community leadership.
+Focus: Creating lasting change and community leadership

-Building Systems That Endure
+Building Systems That Endures

-Sustainability goes beyond funding—it’s about creating self-reliant communities.
+Sustainability goes beyond funding – it’s about creating self-reliant communities

 Financial Sustainability

-Diversified funding sources and sound financial management.
+Diversifies funding source and sound financial management.

 Community Ownership